-Making a decision to apply for a place to study isn't just a question of choosing an appropriate course.
-You'll also need to consider where you want to spend the next year of your life.
+Making a decision to apply for a place to study isn't just a question of choosing the right course, you'll also need to consider where you want to spend the next year of your life.

-Your initial applications will be considered by your chosen providers at the same time – within 40 working days (excluding weekends and holidays) after you apply – then they'll let you know if they're offering you a place.
-The system will show you which days are counted as holidays, and we'll let you know when your 40 working day period is up.
+Your Apply 1 choices will be considered by your chosen providers at the same time.
+We have 40 working days (excluding weekends and holidays) after you apply to consider your application, interview you and let you know if we can offer you a place.
+UCAS will show you which days are counted as holidays, and will also let you know when your 40 working day deadline is.

 Debtors to the University who make a new application will be considered and providing requirements for entry are met, will be offered a place.
 However, this offer will be dependant on either the debt being cleared before the start of the programme, or an agreement established with Finance concerning payment.

 Applicants can contact Finance concerning outstanding debt by either: